• Skip to primary navigation

 Rise, wash, repeat – magnet style.

-A zoomed in shot of a yellow magnet wand with many colorful magnet chips attached for this easy STEM activity.
+A zoomed in shot of a yellow magnet wand with many colorful magnet chips attached for this easy STEM activity, held over the magnet sensory bin.

 Once your child understands how the magnets work, invite them to predict what items are magnetic around your home or classroom.
 If you have magnet wands, this is a fun opportunity for the kids to walk around with the wand and to test items they pass by.